Dayton, Oregon: Government

 Sometime in the late 19th century to early 20th century, land was donated for the construction of a city hall and library by a community member named Mary Gilkey.
 The current city hall and library used to be a firehouse.
 The library is part of the Chemeketa Cooperative Regional Library Service.

 Education

-Dayton has three schools within the Dayton School District: Dayton Grade School, Dayton Middle School and Dayton High School.
+Dayton has three schools within the Dayton School District: Dayton Grade School, Dayton Jr. High School and Dayton High School.
 The school mascot is the Pirate.